muratk5n/thirdwave/en/2019/05/drugs.md

 Data comes from UNODC, apparently based on law enforcement data on individual arrests between 2011-2016.
 If they caught the smuggling en route from-to-country they are usually recorded.
-Sometimes source, target is missing, but if they recorded the production country code takes that as source, if destination is missing,country of arrest as destination is used.
+Sometimes source, target is missing, but if they recorded the production country, code takes that as source, if destination is missing,country of arrest as destination is used.